 Prohibited Conduct is listed in alphabetical order and defined below.
-The following definitions are the definitions FXUA will use to recognize, classify, and report Prohibited Conduct at an institutional level.
-These definitions may differ from those of the state of Virginia.
-Virginia's laws on sexual and domestic violence can be accessed here: https://law.lis.virginia.gov/vacode/title18.2/chapter4/
+FXUA uses the following definitions to recognize, classify, and report Prohibited Conduct at an institutional level.
+These definitions may differ from those of the Commonwealth of Virginia.
+Virginia's laws on sexual and domestic violence can be accessed here: https://law.lis.virginia.gov/vacode/title18.2/chapter4

-1) Complicity
+(A) Complicity